 These metrics are essential for determining whether or not your ad is delivering the desired outcome for your campaign.
 This may, of course, vary from campaign to campaign.
 If you’ve just created a new landing page for a particular product you’re pushing, clicks might be your main goal in which case you’ll monitor link clicks closely.
 If you want people to download a white paper from your website however, conversions are likely to be your top priority.

 The great thing about Twitter Analytics is that even though there’s so much helpful information available, it’s incredibly user-friendly – even for those new to the platform.
-You can also export your data into an Excel file which makes it easy to compare the results of all your campaigns over the space of days, weeks or months.
+By exporting your data into an Excel file, you can also easily compare results of all your campaigns over the space of days, weeks or months.

 For more tips and advice to help you get the most out of your Twitter account, have a read of ‘Are Twitter ads worth using to grow your brand?’ ’How can I use Twitter to drive more people to my website’ and ‘9 ways small businesses can use Twitter.’